 Audience

 How did you first get introduced to that expert?
-It’s likely that they came onto your radar because other people were using them as experts first – they have the most viewed videos on YouTube or they rank no. 1 on Google for an important question related to the topic, or maybe a friend recommended them.
+It’s likely that they came onto your radar because other people were using them as experts first.
+For example, they have the most viewed videos on YouTube or they have top rankings on Google for an important question related to the topic.

 Experts are only experts if other people believe they are.
 In the world of experts and authority figures, their audience matters.

-10 tips for how to come across as an expert
+10 tips to build a reputation as an expert

-Maya first started out designing MySpace pages for aspiring models in college, before moving seamlessly into web and graphic design and then to content and brand messaging.
-She argues that consistency was one of the main things that got her to where she is now and helped her monetize her expertise.
+Maya first started out designing MySpace pages for aspiring models in college, before moving seamlessly into web and graphic design, and then to content and brand messaging.
+She argues that consistency in effort was one of the main things that got her to where she is now and helped her monetize her expertise.

 “The people that come to me now trust me because I kept going,” Maya says, “not because of what I do or because I say I’m the best, but because I kept showing up for myself.”